 For instance, those who, despite their loftier judgment, have enjoyed watching Ruth Chatterton in Frisco Jenny, Bette Davis and Mary Astor in The Great Lie, or Jane Wyman and Rock Hudson in All That Heaven Allows, should also enjoy the goings-on in The Grandfather.

-And really, how could one resist eventual Best Actor Goya winner Fernando Fernán Gómez’s star turn as the irascible grandpa, betrayed by those he had helped in the past, and torn between ancient, narrow-minded traditions and his affection for his granddaughters, regardless of their progeny?
+And really, how could one resist eventual Best Actor Goya winner Fernando Fernán Gómez’s performance as the irascible grandpa, betrayed by those he had helped in the past, and torn between ancient, narrow-minded traditions and his affection for his granddaughters, regardless of their progeny?

 Besides, as mentioned further up The Grandfather is immensely helped by Raúl Pérez Cubero’s magical lens and by Manuel Balboa’s evocative score, both of which conjure the feel of northwestern Spain’s rugged coast.
 With their assistance, José Luis Garci’s drama transports us to a time and a way of life that, for the most part, have long since disappeared.